Fast, Healthy Meals in a Jar

 The morning I attempted this, I assembled the ingredients and began systematically filling the jars with the ingredients.
 (Oh, and I measured a set of them into my skillet too…might as well be fixing tonight’s dinner while I’m putting in my kitchen time!)

-At this point I placed my lids in a warm place, like on a cookie sheet on the wood stove, or in a warm oven.
-This softened the gasket a bit so that I could screw the ring down and get a good seal.
+At this point I placed my lids in a warm place, like on a cookie sheet on the wood stove or in a warm oven.
+This softens the gasket a bit so it’s easier to screw the ring down and get a good seal.

 What I discovered pretty quickly is that I need to stock up on more spices.
-I also need more tomato powder.
-And it was interesting to find out exactly how many meals I could hope to get out of a # 10 can of freeze dried ground beef or Sausage TVP.
+When you make a dozen or more batches of a recipe, you quickly go through items like basil, oregano, garlic powder, and onion powder.
+It was interesting to find out exactly how many meals I could hope to get out of a # 10 can of freeze dried ground beef or sausage crumbles.
 When you are making twenty dinners at one time, you get a real good perspective on what you should be stocking in your pantry!

 Other things I learned: